 - Register to the Learning Center and go through the Product Training.

-- Understand the Contribution process and the different tiers and support levels (certified vs non certified, partner vs community support, etc.).
+- If you plan to publish your content to the XSOAR Marketplace for other customers to use, read about the Contribution process and the different tiers and support levels (partner vs community support, etc.).

 - Bookmark the links to the Cortex XSOAR Developer Hub (this site) and the Cortex XSOAR Product Documentation Page.